MY NAME IS ANDREA

 as Pariah

 Christine Lahti has been working in the film industry for nearly four decades after her initial breakthrough role in ...And Justice For All.
 Just five years later, she would receive her first Academy Award nomination for Best Supporting Actress in the film Swing Shift.
-She would also garner an Academy Award for Best Live Action Short Film for her movie, Lieberman in Love, in which she starred and directed.
+She would also garner an Academy Award for Best Live Action Short Film for her movie, Lieberman in Love, which she starred and directed.
 She has also won a Golden Globe for her work on Chicago Hope, and can be seen in the hit NBC show, The Blacklist.
-While maintaining an incredibly successful film and television career, she also has developed a noteworthy Broadway career, starting with her 1980 Broadway debut in Loose Ends.
-Recently on the stage, she completed a run as ‘Gloria Steinem’ in the hit off-Broadway play, GLORIA: A Life.
+On the stage, she completed a run as ‘Gloria Steinem’ in the hit off-Broadway play, GLORIA: A Life.
 Christine is currently starring in the CBS show, Evil, created by Michelle and Robert King.

 Andrea Riseborough